 The FCC has the responsibility to require that such problems be rectified within a reasonable time if the interference is caused by faulty consumer equipment.
-Your power service provider, Florida Power & Light, has confirmed your residence as the source of the interference.
+Consumers Energy Company, your power provider, has verified that the charger is a source of radio interference.
 Under FCC rules, such equipment is classified as an "incidental radiator."
 This term is used to describe equipment that does not intentionally generate any radio-frequency energy, but that may create such energy as an incidental part of its intended operation.